ForecastHealth/botech-protocol/README.md

 Authors: Rory Watts, Director, Forecast Health Australia

 ## Overview
-Botech (back of the envelope technology), is a protocol for the creation and simulation of state transition models.
+Botech (back of the envelope technology), is a protocol for the simulation of state transition models.
+The protocol dictates how models can be created, and how they can be run.
-State transition models are composed of nodes and edges.
+State transition models are composed of nodes and links.
-Nodes store values as a `balance`, edges transmit values using a `transition rate`.
+Nodes store values as a `balance`, links transmit values using a `transition rate`.
-Edges have a direction.
+Both a balance and a rate is an array of 202 elements, which represents populations of Males aged 0, to Females aged 100.
-Therefore, the representation of these models is a `DiGraph` or `Directional Graph`.
+Links have a direction from a source to a target, therefore, the representation of these models is a `DiGraph` or `Directional Graph`.
-Fundamentally, **all components of the model are nodes or edges**: people, resources, costs, constants, these should all be represented as nodes, or edges.
+Fundamentally, **all components of the model are nodes or links**: people, resources, costs, constants, these should all be represented as nodes, or edges.
-Furthermore, a node's balance is an **array** of 202 values, from males aged 0, to females aged 100.

 Botech is a superset of the functionality of traditional state-transition models.
 That is, it contains all the expected behaviour of state-transition models, and adds features to them.
 Botech itself is not a piece of software, but has implementations.

-Botech is loosely designed around the unix philosophy of doing one thing well.
 The implementation takes a `model configuration file` and produces an `observation file` based on simulating that model.
 Therefore, an implementation requires:
 - Code to interpret the model file, and create the runtime environment